Virginia and Truckee Railroad: Early years

 There were many propositions starting as early as 1861 for railroads to service the area and decrease costs.
-Sharon eventually (with the addition of $500,000 in county bonds to move the railroad, equal to $ today), envisioned a railroad to run from Virginia City, through Gold Hill where the first of the Comstock Lode was mined, passing the mills along the river, and ending at the state capital, Carson City.
+Sharon eventually (with the addition of $500,000 (Note: equivalent to $ in adjusted for inflation) in county bonds to move the railroad), envisioned a railroad to run from Virginia City, through Gold Hill where the first of the Comstock Lode was mined, passing the mills along the river, and ending at the state capital, Carson City.
 When finished, this route would cover 21 miles, descend 1,575 feet of elevation and have so many curves as to make 17 full circles in the thirteen and a half miles from the river to Virginia City.
 Ground was broken on February 18, 1869, two miles below Gold Hill on American Flats when grading crews went to work.
 There were seven tunnels on the line, requiring 2–5 months each to hole through, and an 85 ft tall, 500 ft long trestle built over the Crown Point ravine.
-The first track was laid and the ceremonial first spike driven on September 28, 1869 by superintendent Henry M. Yerington, with the first passenger train pulling into Virginia City on Jan.
-29, 1870.
+The first track was laid and the ceremonial first spike driven on September 28, 1869, by superintendent Henry M. Yerington, with the first passenger train pulling into Virginia City on January 29, 1870.
 The railroad served as a reliable connection for residents of Carson City and Virginia City.
 By December 1869, special rail cars were outfitted to bring theater patrons from Carson City to Virginia City for Piper's Opera House presentations.

 Virginia & Truckee RR 13, "Empire", before restoration.
 Its last owner was the Pacific Portland Cement Company in Gerlach, NV, in the 20th century.

 Virginia & Truckee 13, "Empire", after restoration, at the California State Railroad Museum.